Shawn-sudo/nj-chem-olympics-2022/README.md

 ## Page Editing
- 1. Go to `src/pages/` and add a page
+ 1. Go to `src/pages/` and edit a page
     - `src/pages/MyPageName.js` would be accessible from `nj-chem-2022.seihyun.atrable.com/MyPageName`
     - `src/pages/docs/abc/def.js` would be accessible from `nj-chem-2022.seihyun.atrable.com/docs/abc/def`, according to the Gatsby doc